-The Deliverability Hub is a dedicated area in lemlist that brings your deliverability insights into one place, across lemwarm (Warm-up) and lemlist (Outreach).
-Instead of switching tools or guessing why performance drops, you can monitor key signals (delivered vs. bounced, bounce trends, inbox/spam signals, and sending behavior) and set up alerts to catch problems early.
+The Deliverability Hub is a dedicated area in lemlist that brings your deliverability insights into one place, across lemwarm (Warm-up), lemlist (Outreach), and now Inbox placements.
+Instead of switching tools or guessing why performance drops, you can monitor key signals (delivered vs. bounced, bounce trends, inbox/spam signals, sending behavior, and inbox placement results) and set up alerts to catch problems early.

 Learning objective

-By the end of this tutorial, you’ll know how to navigate the Deliverability Hub, analyze deliverability for both Outreach and Warm-up, and configure alerts so your team can detect and fix deliverability issues before they impact pipeline.
+By the end of this tutorial, you’ll know how to navigate the Deliverability Hub, analyze deliverability across Outreach and Warm-up, run inbox placement tests for a sender or campaign step, review placement results by provider, and configure alerts so your team can detect and fix deliverability issues before they impact pipeline.

 Why this matters

 Deliverability issues rarely happen all at once—they build up gradually.
 Without a single source of truth, teams often notice problems too late, after reply rates drop.
-Deliverability Hub helps you spot red flags earlier, understand what’s changing (bounces, spam signals, sending behavior), and scale outbound safely across multiple mailboxes/domains.
+Deliverability Hub helps you spot red flags earlier, understand what’s changing (bounces, spam signals, sending behavior, and inbox placement), and diagnose whether performance drops come from placement problems so you can scale outbound safely across multiple mailboxes and domains.

 Prerequisites

-You have at least one mailbox connected in lemlist (for Outreach metrics).
+You have at least one mailbox connected in lemlist (for Outreach metrics and inbox placement tests).

 If you want to use the Warm-up tab, your mailboxes should be connected to lemwarm and actively warming up.